Cars (film): Soundtrack

 The Cars soundtrack was released by Walt Disney Records on June 6, 2006.
 Nine tracks on the soundtrack are by popular artists, while the remaining eleven are score cues by Randy Newman.
 It has two versions of the classic Bobby Troup jazz standard "Route 66" (popularized by Nat King Cole), one by Chuck Berry and a new version recorded specifically for the film's credits performed by John Mayer.
 Brad Paisley contributed two of the nine tracks to the album, one being "Find Yourself" used for the end credits.

 Release

 Cars was originally going to be released on November 4, 2005, but on December 7, 2004, its release date was moved to June 9, 2006.
 Analysts looked at the release date change as a sign from Pixar that they were preparing for the pending end of the Disney distribution contract by either preparing non-Disney materials to present to other studios or they were buying time to see what happened with Michael Eisner's situation at Disney.
-When Pixar's chief executive Steve Jobs made the release date announcement, he stated that the reasoning was due to wanting to put all Pixar films on a summer release schedule with DVD sales occurring during the holiday shopping season.
+When Pixar's then-chief executive Steve Jobs announced the release date, he stated the reasoning was due to wanting to put all Pixar films on a summer release schedule with DVD sales occurring during the Christmas season.

+Cars was theatrically re-released in the United States on September 4, 2026, to commemorate the film's 20th anniversary.